CONTENTS

 The focus in this section is telling the stories of efforts around the USA generating new worker cooperative development, influenced by global models for which Mondragon is baseline.

-Chapter 14: Mondragon: A Model for a New Paradigm of Development – Dan Swinney, Manufacturing Renaissance (MR)
+Chapter 17: Mondragon: A Model for a New Paradigm of Development – Dan Swinney

-Chapter 17: Citizen Share Brooklyn: Addressing Structural Racial and Economic Inequality via Economic Democracy – Roger Green, Executive Director of the Dubois-Bunche Center on Public Policy at Medgar Evers College and founding board member, Citizens Share Brooklyn
+Chapter 20: Citizen Share Brooklyn: Addressing Structural Racial and Economic Inequality via Economic Democracy – Roger Green

-Chapter 19: Our Humble Harvest: Gathering the Right Lessons from Mondragon to build a North American cooperative ecosystem – Esteban Kelly, Executive Director, US Federation of Worker Cooperatives
+Chapter 24: Our Humble Harvest: Gathering the Right Lessons from Mondragon to Build a North American Cooperative Ecosystem – Esteban Kelly

-Chapter 21: Placing Where We Place Value: Cooperatives, Cultural Norms, and Challenges Co-Ops Face in the United States – Caitlin Gianniny, cofounder of Samira Collective
+Chapter 27: Placing Where We Place Value: Cooperatives, Cultural Norms, and Challenges Co-Ops Face in the US – Caitlin Gianniny

-Chapter 22: Worker-Owned and Unionized Worker-Owned Cooperatives: Two Tools to Address Income Inequality – Carmen Huerta Noble, CUNY Law School Clinic Dean & cofounder, 1worker1vote (Reprint: 22 Clinical L. REV. 325 (2016))
+Chapter 28: Worker-owned and Unionized Worker-owned Cooperatives: Two Tools to Address Income Inequality – Carmen Huerta Noble